Rape and Sexual Offences - Chapter 15: Sexual Harm Prevention Orders (SHPOs)

 This prohibition shall not apply to a computer at his place of work, Job Centre Plus, Public Library, educational establishment or other such place, provided that in relation to his place of work, within 3 days of him commencing use of such a computer, he notifies the police VISOR team of this use.

-- Interfering with or bypassing the normal running of any such computer monitoring software
+- Interfering with or bypassing the normal running of any such computer monitoring software.

-- Using any ‘cloud’ or similar remote storage media capable of storing digital images (other than that which is intrinsic to the operation of the device) unless, within 3 days of the creation of an account for such storage, he notifies the police of that activity, and provides access to such storage on request for inspection by a police officer or police staff employee
+- Using any 'cloud' or similar remote storage media capable of storing digital images (other than that which is intrinsic to the operation of the device) unless, within 3 days of the creation of an account for such storage, he notifies the police of that activity and provides access to such storage on request for inspection by a police officer or police staff employee.

-- Possessing any device capable of storing digital images i.e. a USB stick or external hard drive unless he makes it available on request for inspection by a police officer;
+- Possessing any device capable of storing digital images i.e. a USB stick or external hard drive, unless he makes it available on request for inspection by a police officer or police staff employee.

 - with the supervision of an adult approved in advance by social services, who has knowledge of his convictions.